-At the time of the description of work, this deliverable was only intended to describe the End-user Feedback Service, to be used by data curators and registered end-users to submit and validate changes to the information space.
+This document was intended to describe the End-user Feedback Service, to be used by data curators and registered end-users to submit and validate changes to the information space.
 However, the design of the data flow above has proven the need of a common management layer for the information space, capable of managing cycles of update, enrich and roll-backs operations due to all services willing to change the information space.
-Once the End-user feedback service will be introduced, the deliverable will provide the specification of a D-NET service sub-framework called Action Management, which provides general-purpose tools for managing all data flows phases described above in a systematic, autonomous, and controlled way.
+Once the End-user feedback service will be introduced, the document will provide the specification of a D-NET service sub-framework called Action Management, which provides general-purpose tools for managing all data flows phases described above in a systematic, autonomous, and controlled way.
 The idea is that all inputs from end-users claims, end-user feedbacks, and inference services will be encoded as "sets of actions" to applied to the information space.
-Action sets can be preserved and "executed", i.e. applied over a given information space, following a temporal scheme to be implemented by an Action Manager Service.
+Action sets can be preserved and "promoted", i.e. applied over a given information space, following a temporal scheme to be implemented by an Action Manager Service.

-2 End-users Feedbacks
+End-users Feedbacks